-The MLT program is designed to produce trained employees to enter the medical laboratory workforce.
-As such, the program's primary learning outcome is to graduate competent, workplace-ready members of the health care team who
+The MLT program is designed to produce trained employees to enter the laboratory workforce.
+As such, the program's primary learning outcome is to graduate competent, workplace-ready members of the laboratory team who

-- Exhibit theoretical comprehension and competence in all MLT courses by passing comprehensive college and certification exams. - Demonstrate entry-level MLT skills in the following clinical laboratory areas: Clinical Chemistry, Hematology, Urinalysis and coagulation, Immunology and Immunohematology, and Microbiology. - Demonstrate professionalism and awareness of their role in the delivery of health care to patients, such as respecting the rights of patients, colleagues and other health professionals as they perform duties within the constraints of legal, moral and ethical conduct. - Exhibit positive attitudes in the areas of professionalism and commitment to delivering excellent health care.
+- Exhibit theoretical comprehension and competence in all didactic MLT courses by passing comprehensive college and certification exams. - Demonstrate entry-level MLT skills in the following clinical laboratory areas: Clinical Chemistry, Hematology, Urinalysis and Coagulation, Immunology and Immunohematology, and Microbiology.

+- Demonstrate professionalism and awareness of their role in the delivery of health care to patients, such as respecting the rights of patients, colleagues and other health professionals as they perform duties within the constraints of legal, moral and ethical conduct. - Exhibit positive attitudes in the areas of professionalism and commitment to delivering excellent health care.

 The MLT program is designed to educate and prepare students to sit for a national exam, which when passed will allow for immediate entry into a clinical lab environment as a Medical Laboratory Technician.
-The types of clinical labs include community-based hospital labs, teaching hospitals, private hospitals and clinics, and Clinical Research Organization (CRO) support services.
+The types of clinical labs include community-based hospital labs, teaching hospitals, private hospitals and clinics, and clinical research organization (CRO) support services.
+The Certificate of Performance option is best for those seeking work in an unlicensed capacity.